ni/measurement-plugin-integration-example-python/README.md

 ## Limitations

-- **Incomplete Dependency Management**: Full dependency management for the sequence directory is not yet implemented.
+- **No Dependency Management**: Dependency management for the sequence directory is not yet implemented.
-  - No `pyproject.toml` file has been provided with the start-up code, instead the user need to install the wheel packages *[(logger and measurement-service)](#dependencies)* manually(`pip install "path/to/wheel/package"`) in their sequence directory.
+  - No `pyproject.toml` file is generated with the start-up code.
+Instead, the user needs to install the packages *[(logger and measurement-service)](#dependencies)* manually(`pip install "path/to/wheel/package"`) to their respective sequence directory.